-Getting to Wales is best left undescribed except to say motor ways! but we eventually got to Beaumaris on the Isle of Anglesey – after a few nasty experiences with THOSE narrow high hedged lanes and feeling completely lost.
+Getting to Wales is best left undescribed except to say 'motor ways'! but we eventually got to Beaumaris on the Isle of Anglesey – after a few nasty experiences with THOSE narrow high-hedged lanes and feeling completely lost.
 The caravan park was one of those holiday parks with onsite caravans dotted over the hills, seemingly miles from the amenities block.
 We were closer but it was still a long walk and totally unlit after dark - not a place we would recommend.
-Next day we did a circuit of island promontory of Anglesey before heading south for Abersoch – aber in Welsh means the mouth in this case the river Soch.
+Next day we did a circuit of the island promontory of Anglesey before heading south for Abersoch – aber in Welsh means the mouth in this case, of the River Soch.

 ![]() |